el-yawd/el-yawd.github.io/content/blog/2024/first-freelance.md

 #### Notes

 1. A powerful concept, even routine in programming, is the Ockahm's razor, that says: "[...]
 The simplest explanation is usually the best one".
-So, before checking for reace conditions or deadlocks, certify about that semicolon on line 67 :)
+So, before checking for race conditions or deadlocks, certify about that semicolon on line 67 :)
-2. For those who read Taleb's books that's the bread and butter of _antifragility_, I recommend any of Nassim's book.
+2. For those who read Taleb's books, that's the bread and butter of _antifragility_, I recommend any of Nassim's book.